portotype/decodeportugal.com/README.md

         - To know: The Governing body of companies registrations is the Commercial Register ("Registo Comercial") of the IRN ("Instituto dos Registos e Notariado").
 The IRN is a body of the Ministry of Justice in Portugal ("Ministério da Justiça").
         - To know: To fill in the Pacto Social and therefore register your company, you will file several informations that are detailed below.
     - CAE: Code of Economic Activity.
-    - Name your official accountant (TOC).
-This is optional but you may want to do it during the registration as it will speed up the process of Registering as Open for business in the tax authority.
+    - Name your certified accountant (CC).
+This is optional but you may want to do it during the registration as it will speed up the process of Registering as Open for business in the Tax Office and Social Security.
+If you do this here, then he can do those steps online automatically.
 1. **Pacto Social**
     1. **Type, Name and Address of the company.**
         1. The organization type.